gitter-badger/Planets-App/README.md

 <h1><b>Welcome to the Planets README</b></h1>

 Planets is an application which uses a scrollable-tabbed layout to display information about all the planets in the solar system.
-It is currently in BETA and I am looking for testers across the board.
-If your interested please join the Google+ community (See [Helpful Links](https://github.com/AMQTech/Planets#helpful-links)). <br>
-Once you've joined, you'll find the link to the testing sign up.
-There you can become a tester and then head over to the listing on Google Play and dowload the app.
-YOU MUST CLICK BECOME A TESTER FIRST!
-Otherwise if you head to the listing before becoming one, you'll get a 404 error. <br>
+Planets is now in production and open to the general public.
+It is still undergoing development but I want it out in production for ratings and feedback.
+The Google+ community (See [Helpful Links](https://github.com/AMQTech/Planets#helpful-links)) is still active so feel free to join. <br>
 After you've downloaded the app, please head back to the Play Store and leave a review as well as a +1.
-If you would like to become a contributer to my app, please do a pull request and contact me before you make changes. <br>
+If you would like to become a contributer to my app, please do a pull request and contact me before you make changes.
-Also note that some of the planet details have not been filled in completely.
-That is because the app is in BETA and is still in the works.
-Try not to mention that in ratings because I'm fully aware of it.

 <h2><b>License</b></h2>